 Wondering What Goes Where?
-Use the below tools and guides to determine whether items belong in recycling, trash, or compost.
+Use the tools and guides below to determine whether items belong in the recycling, trash, or compost.

 The driver will leave a non-collection notice if your container is significantly contaminated with the wrong materials, overfull, or was set out improperly.
 The curbside split-cart is collected by a split-truck, so keeping the items separated inside and placing the cart with the wheels against the curb is important to keep items separated in the truck and improve sorting at the SMaRT Station.
 If a container is significantly contaminated, it must be collected as garbage and fees apply.

 The triangle and number symbols printed on many plastics are the manufacturer's identification code for the type of resin in the plastic, similar to a nutrition label on a food can.
 The recycling symbols are not indicators that something is recyclable in any given community.
 These symbols only appear on plastics--not metal, glass or paper.

 What changed?
 When recycling began in the 1990's, numbers were often used to help the public identify what was recyclable.
 With more complex product packaging and world-wide manufacturing, we are moving away from using the numbers to identify what is recyclable.
 All you need to do is ask yourself a simple question about the plastic item:

 Is this plastic item a bottle, tub or jug?
 If yes, recycle.
 If no, trash.